 - Make entries as soon as possible after providing care.
 Prompt documentation reduces the risk of forgetting key details.
 It also ensures other team members are aware of any changes to the patient’s condition or management plan.
-While this isn’t always possible in reality, do the best you can.
-If you find you’re consistently completing clinical notes long after patient visits, talk with your colleagues about how you might improve your documentation workflow.
+While this isn’t always possible, do the best you can.
+If you’re consistently completing clinical notes long after patient visits, talk with your colleagues about how you might improve your documentation workflow.

 - Be thorough.
 Remember that the core purpose behind documentation is communication.
-Future readers may not have the context you have, so make sure to include all the important details as clearly as possible.
+Future readers may not have the context you have, so include all the essential details as clearly as possible.

 - Be brief.
 Brevity isn’t just about getting through your documentation efficiently, it also helps your care team.
 Other providers need your note to quickly communicate important information with as little extraneous detail as possible.

 - Be clear.
 Avoid using abbreviations or ambiguous terms.
 If you alter or revise a clinical note, remove information using a strikethrough and sign/date your correction.